A special Corner of the Maasai Mara in December

 My guide was Lenny, a nature and photography enthusiast.
 He would prove to be a bit of an animal behaviour specialist also – managing to predict what a number of the Mara’s big cats would do next and positioning us accordingly to capture it on camera.
 Each day would start with a friendly wakeup call at my agreed time along with the hot chocolate I’d requested – and home made cookies which were delicious!
 Lenny and I would start our days early with a packed breakfast each to ensure we didn’t need to return too soon.

-So what animals will you see in the Masai Mara?
+So what animals will you see in the Maasai Mara?

 It’s difficult to know exactly what you will see but there is a strong chance of lions, zebra, giraffe, elephants, buffalo, hippos, warthogs, impala, and other antelopes and an impressive array of birds, including raptors, to name but a few.
 I was surprised by how many wildebeest there were early in December, but apparently some had returned from Tanzania (some will also be resident).
 I saw a lot more than when I had been in the Mara 5 weeks earlier, and the resident big cats and hyena seemed very happy with this volume of prey to choose from.